"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Luke 2:30-32 - "For my eyes have seen Your salvation which You have prepared before the face of all peoples, a light to bring revelation to the Gentiles, and the glory of Your people Israel."

 If the twenty-four elders represent the Church, then is goes to reason that the four living creatures represent Israel, plus the Gentiles saved through faith in the God of Israel.
 Rahab and Ruth, are a few examples of notable Gentiles that accepted the God of Israel (Joshua 6, Ruth 1-4).

 Consider the following parallels between the four living creatures and Israel:

 On that last note, the many eyes of the living creatures likely signify spiritual discernment, as discussed earlier.
 Israel was a chosen nation, but not solely to bring forth the Messiah physically.
-Hebrew men were also chosen to transcribe almost the entire Word of God at the leading of the Holy Spirit.
-God's Word gives us spiritual insight into the past, present, and future, looking "front and back" (Revelation 4:6) and "around and within" (Revelation 4:8), like the eyes of the four living creatures.
+God chose Hebrew men to transcribe almost all of Scripture at the leading of the Holy Spirit.
+God's word gives us spiritual insight into the past, present, and future, looking "front and back" (Revelation 4:6) and "around and within" (Revelation 4:8), like the eyes of the four living creatures.

 God has always kept a remnant out of Israel of spiritually discerned people (Romans 9:27, 11:25).
 As mentioned earlier, when Jesus returns, the entire nation will have the blinders taken off (Romans 11:25-27), and as a nation become a light to the Gentiles in the Millennium (Isaiah 60).